AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

     For additional CloudN on ESXi configuration illustrations, check out `this note <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/Configuring_CloudN_Examples.pdf>`_

 ..
-Note:: ACX does not support NICteaming in active-active mode.
+Note:: DCCX does not support NICteaming in active-active mode.
 ..

   When NICteaming is configured, only active-standby mode is supported, as